onlyjazz/flask-docs/docs/first_study.md

  ![Screenshot](img/study/edit_study.PNG)

-!!!
-Some notes on  "Study definition values"
+!!! note "Study definition values"

     1. Fill out the *Database* and the *EDC URL* fields if you are using an external EDC like ClinCapture.
     2. *Enable patient reported outcome module?* Click this checkbox if your study uses Flask ePRO desktop / Mobile edition.